-Haptic sensations from handmade speakers and bone conduction transducers allow the participant feel the audio in their own body as they sit in the chair.
+Haptic sensations from handmade speakers and bone conduction transducers cause the participant feel audio in their own body as soon as they sit down in the chair.
 An elbow is placed in either of the copper bowls, and the participant cups a hand over their ear to hear the audio more clearly.
 The larger transducers transmit the audio through the participant's chest cavity, essentially turning the body into a speaker.
 The sensation lasts a few minutes after the participant has left the chair.

 Developed in collaboration and with support from Intel's wearable technology group and Parsons School of Design